 cup of coffee hands creative girl

-Our hands were the first tools we used and using them to create is important in keeping our minds open to considering new ideas, problems and solutions.
-Painting, crocheting, playing a musical instrument and even cooking are all great ways to stimulate your creative juices by engaging your senses.
-Google "easy DIY" projects for a plethora of ways to explore your creativity if you don't know what you want to try.
-And when you've created whatever homemade masterpiece, don't forget to claim it as your own.
+Our hands were the first tools we used, and using them to create has an impact on keeping our minds open to consider new ideas, problems and inventive answers.
+Painting, crocheting, playing a musical instrument and even cooking are all great ways to spark your imaginative thinking skills by engaging your senses and body movement in artistic things.
+Google "easy DIY" projects to find plenty of ways to explore your creativity skills if you don't know what you want to try.
+And when you've created your homemade masterpiece, don't forget to claim it as your own and capture it in a body movement photography shot.
+This is one of the key types of creative thinking.

 creative writing